 Personal Property and Insurance Coverage

-In 2025, insuring personal property is more critical than ever due to rising asset values, increasing digital ownership, and heightened risk of theft, damage, or disaster.
-Most homeowners, renters, and condo insurance policies include personal property coverage—but the scope, limits, and exclusions vary depending on asset type.
+In 2026, insuring personal property is more critical than it’s ever been.
+Rising asset values, expanding digital ownership, and a higher risk of theft, damage, or disaster all make proper coverage non-negotiable.
+Most homeowners, renters, and condo insurance policies include some form of personal property coverage — but the scope, limits, and exclusions vary widely depending on what you actually own.
+According to the Insurance Information Institute, standard policies often leave significant gaps for high-value items.

 - High-value items like fine art, collectibles, or luxury watches may exceed standard policy limits and require scheduled coverage (also called riders or floaters).